Service build¶

 Build templates¶

 Build templates are starter repositories that customers can clone when creating a new project.
 Each template points to a GitHub repository and selects either a branch or a tag.
+During new app creation, Wodby can import the selected template into a new GitHub or GitLab repository.
 A template can also reference a custom pipeline file.

 One template can be marked as the default.
 When no template is marked as default, Wodby treats the first template in the service template as the default.